Shop Subscribe

 4 Ways to Help Children with Severe Feeding Issues

-With the fall and winter festivals and holidays there are usually celebrations that involve food.
-There is an abundance of articles on kids with special needs that are picky eaters, but what about the child with a more severe/profound intellectual or motor disability?
+With the fall and winter festivals and holidays, there are usually food-related celebrations.
+There is an abundance of articles on kids with special needs who are picky eaters, but what about the child with a more severe/profound intellectual or motor disability?
 These 4 tips are ways to consider the needs of kids who experience more profound challenges at mealtimes, especially during the holiday season.

 Meeting the Needs of Kids with Feeding Challenges